luftywiranda13/remove-lockfiles/readme.md

 ### Standalone script

-Please note that if we use `remove-lockfiles` as a standalone script, it will just unstage and remove the lockfiles but not prevent them to be committed.
+Please note that if we use `remove-lockfiles` as a standalone script, it will just unstage and remove the lockfiles but can't prevent them to be committed.

 Install `remove-lockfiles` globally: